From TV Anchor to Coach, Elizabeth Koraca Learns Secrets of Seizing the Spotlight

 With clarity of vision, Elizabeth shows clients how to identify blind spots, cultivate relationships, and self-promote without seeming inauthentic.
 Intimately familiar with the pressures of the financial world and the rigors of New York’s daily grind, she has helped high-powered executives conquer anxiety and has taught shy, aspiring leaders to speak with authority.
 She is meticulous in her execution, but approaches each client without judgment, guiding them to a new purpose with a firm but patient voice: Engage your audience and retain your composure.
 Speak from the diaphragm and don’t muddle the message.
 Be assertive but not defensive.
 Be passionate, certain and confident.
 Channel fear into action.
 Don’t succumb to self-doubt.
 She shows her clients how to overcome adversity and seize the spotlight they thought was out of reach.
 With her guidance, the unassertive gain direction, and the lone wolf becomes the leader.

-Elizabeth Koraca is an Executive Coach and Career Strategist in New York City.
+Elizabeth Koraca is an Executive Coach and Career Strategist in New York and Los Angeles.
 She helps business executives, journalists, entrepreneurs, and other professionals improve presentation and communication skills so they can wield more influence, excel in their careers, and attain new leadership roles.
 Ms. Koraca travels the globe as a consultant, offering a range of services, including executive coaching, career strategizing, and media and presentation training to help clients boost job performance, seek promotions, and plan new careers.
 She specializes in helping business and other professionals improve their image, messaging, and personal branding.
 Through her step-by-step program, clients learn how to deliver effective presentations, cultivate stronger professional bonds, and speak confidently to print and broadcast reporters.

 Her clients include professionals at Morgan Stanley, Thomson Reuters, Pfizer, JLL (Jones Lang LaSalle) and multiple prominent New York-based hedge fund firms, but her practice also has evolved to serve professionals across all industries.